 Hydrologists study how water moves across and through the Earth’s crust.Work Environment

 Hydrologists work in offices and in the field.
 In offices, hydrologists spend much of their time using computers to analyze data and model their findings.
 In the field, hydrologists may have to wade into lakes and streams to collect samples or to read and inspect monitoring equipment.How to Become a Hydrologist

 Hydrologists need at least a bachelor’s degree for entry-level positions; however, some workers begin their careers with a master’s degree.Pay

-The median annual wage for hydrologists was $79,990 in May 2017.
+The median annual wage for hydrologists was $84,040 in May 2020.Job Outlook

 Explore resources for employment and wages by state and area for hydrologists.Similar Occupations

 Compare the job duties, education, job growth, and pay of hydrologists with similar occupations.More Information, Including Links to O*NET

 Learn more about hydrologists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.